Coping with Auditory Hallucinations Worksheet

 Step 1: Access the template

 The first step is for mental health professionals to access or download the "Coping with Auditory Hallucinations Worksheet" from Carepatron.
-Ensure you have a copy ready for use during your session with the client.
+Click the "Use template" button to access it via the Carepatron app or the pick the "Download" button for a PDF copy.

 Step 2: Explain the worksheet to the client